Preparedness Bulletins

 Riots have plagued the United States for decades and 2020 saw months-long protests and violence.
 This bulletin provides guidance on recognizing civil unrest, understanding perpetrators' weapons and tactics, and how to conduct a security and vulnerability risk assessment.
 It lists actions for physical and operational security, life safety, preparedness for demonstrations, and response to civil unrest.

-Summer is thunderstorm season, and thunderstorms bring lightning, heavy rainfall, hail, and tornadoes.
+Thunderstorms bring lightning, heavy rainfall, hail, and tornadoes.
 Resulting fatalities, property damage, and losses from business interruption are significant.
-Natural hazards can’t be prevented, but emergency management can protect life, mitigation can reduce property damage, and business continuity planning can speed recovery and reduce operational impacts.
+Natural hazards can’t be prevented, but mitigation can reduce property damage, emergency management can protect life, and business continuity planning can reduce operational impacts and speed recovery.

 Hurricane Preparedness

 Hurricane season begins each year on June 1.
-No matter the forecast for number of storms, major hurricanes, and land-falling hurricanes, it only takes one storm to cause many deaths and billions in damages.
-“Superstorm” Sandy was not technically a hurricane when it made landfall, but it caused billions in damages.
-Recovery efforts continue years later.
+No matter the forecast number of storms, major hurricanes, and land-falling hurricanes, it only takes one to cause many deaths and billions in damages.
+Planning for hurricanes should include risk assessment, risk mitigation efforts including insurance, and preparedness planning to accomplish readiness well before landfall.

 Flood Preparedness

-Melting snow can combine with rain in the winter and early spring; severe thunderstorms can bring heavy rain in the spring and summer; or tropical cyclones can bring intense rainfall to the coastal and inland states in the summer and fall.
+Melting snow combined with rain in the winter and early spring; severe thunderstorms with heavy rain in the spring and summer; and tropical cyclones can bring intense rainfall to the coastal plain and inland areas.
 Flash floods occur within six hours of a rain event, after a dam or levee failure, or following a sudden release of water held by an ice or debris jam.
+Risk assessment and preparedness planning is essential.

 Arctic Freeze & Winter Storms